 - 35% have to be garments for every day: t-shirts, jeans, dresses, pants, skirts that are easy to combine.

 - The remaining 50% must be basic.
-That means garments that go with everything and that have neutral colors (white, black, gray, beige).
+That means garments that go with everything and that have neutral colours (white, black, grey, beige).
 T-shirts, plain shirts, classic jeans, everyday shoes, a good pair of high end sneakers, a coat that goes with everything …

 So, as you can see, assembling a capsule wardrobe can be difficult at first, but once assembled it is very easy and has a lot of benefits for you, for the environment and to change a misconception of fashion.
 Can you see this happening in your life?